anim-mgnet.gif (4038 bytes)MGNet

 Topics covered in this tutorial include

-A tutorial on parallel adaptive grid refinement techniques, written by M. Parashar and James C. Browne of the University of Texas.
-The goals for the tutorial are:
+Manish and Jim's tutorial is on parallel adaptive grid refinement techniques.
+The goals for the tutorial are

 After you have gone through this tutorial you will be able to write a driver for DAGH and run it in either sequential or parallel mode.